Laboratory-for-Energy-Systems-Analysis/latex-beamer-template/Readme.md

 ## Usage restriction

-Only for internal use by PSI employees for scientific presentations that require a lot of mathematics and cannot be done with the offical powerpoint template.
+Only for internal use by PSI employees for scientific presentations that require a lot of mathematics and cannot be done with the official PowerPoint template.

 ## New version (July 2024): Updated to new CI of PSI